peace-adamu/APWEN-Hackathon/README.md

 ✅ Why this is better:
 It mirrors real life — engineers use ML to anticipate failures, then simulate to test safety, plan maintenance, or redesign the system.

-###### Note: Keeps the simulation dynamic, based on real-time or historical predictions.

 #### 🔁 Option 2: Simulation First, Then ML Prediction
 Less common, but used for model training or validation.

-You simulate various failure conditions in DWSIM first, generate data, and then use that data to train or test your ML model.
+Note: You can also simulate various failure conditions in DWSIM first, generate data, and then use that data to train or test your ML model.

 ## 6.0 Conclusion